🤖 Tech News

 Google Gemini 2.5 Pro Deep Think reasoning engine representation

 The artificial intelligence race in mid-2026 is moving beyond raw parameter size and focusing squarely on cognitive architecture.
 On June 22, 2026, Google announced the official release of Gemini 2.5 Pro, a model that sets a new high-water mark for conversational reasoning.
 Packed with a massive 2-million-token context window, the headline feature is the integration of an advanced "Deep Think" reasoning mode, representing a major challenge to OpenAI’s reasoning models and Anthropic's newly released Claude Fable 5.
+This release signals a broader industry consensus: the path to Artificial General Intelligence (AGI) lies not just in scanning more web data, but in developing models that can deliberately plan and critique their own work.

 What is Gemini "Deep Think" Mode?